 Pros and cons of cheque cashing

-- Near-instant access to money.
-You'll receive the cheque amount immediately, minus fees, instead of waiting three days for it to clear at the bank.
+Near-instant access to money.
+The cheque amount will be available immediately, instead of waiting three days for it to clear at the bank.

-- You don’t need a bank account.
-You can opt for the cheque to be paid out in cash, meaning you won't need a bank account to receive the money.
+No bank account required.
+Cheques can be paid out in cash, which means a bank account isn't required to receive the money.

-- Convenience.
-You don't need to travel to your bank branch to cash your cheque.
+Convenience.
+Users don't have to travel to a bank branch to cash the cheque.

 Cheque cashing providers can be a convenient option for you to consider if you need a quick turnaround time for your cheque, but it’s important you choose the right provider.
 Here are a few things to keep in mind when comparing your options: